 We are currently trialling monthly “virtual” play readings using Zoom.
-These are for adults only as not all the chosen pays are suitable for younger members and the trial will run initially until December 2020 but probably will continue into the New Year as we won’t be reopening our doors again until April 2021 at the earliest.
+These are for adults only as not all the chosen plays are suitable for younger members and the trial will run initially until December 2020 but probably will continue into the New Year as we won’t be reopening our doors again until May 2021 at the earliest.

 The plan is to hold a play reading at 8 pm on the first Wednesday of each month.
 It will be facilitated by Phil Cohen who, if you don’t know him, is a long-standing member of the theatre and often works with Bromley Little Theatre and South London Theatre as well.
 Phil also runs our Zoom socials on a Friday evening and would love you to join in with those too if you can!